 Description

-“Lacrimae Rerum” reintroduces highly defined lines into the Mask series and plays with the number three as there are three lines, three colors and a third eye.
+“Lacrimae Rerum” reintroduces highly defined lines into the Great Unmasking series and plays with the number three as there are three lines, three colors and a third eye.

 Someone told me that the thick lines here seem to capture a demon.
 Or they captured time – the past, the present and the future.
 How far we’ve come… How far we are… How far we’ll go… I could argue that the only infinite of these is now.
 When looking at this painting now, from a viewer’s perspective, it evokes numerous correlations to some great artworks from the past in its own way.
 Time, certainly, plays some kind of a role here.
 Most importantly, the thought of defining a mask and its context with three freehand lines opened a new dimension in this series.
 I was fascinated and translated these lines into more paintings…

-And all those paintings translated into a series of exhibitions that is ongoing till I die.
+And all those paintings translated into a series of that is ongoing till I die.”

 Title : Lacrimae Rerum